yugabyte/yugabyte-db/docs/content/latest/integrations/spring-framework/spring-cassandra.md

 ### Sample Spring Boot Project

 A sample Spring boot project is available at <https://github.com/yugabyte/spring-ycql-demo>.
-The following steps show how to incrementally build a Spring boot application using Spring Data Cassandra and YCQL.
+The following steps demonstrate how to incrementally build a Spring boot application using Spring Data Cassandra and YCQL.

 #### Use Spring Initializer